germanysources/regression_test/README.md

 As shown in the picture below, API access should be permitted for the test data container.
 ![Permit api access](img/tdc_permit_api_access.png)

-The rule for copying is in version 0.0.0 name equivalence.
+The rule for copying is name equivalence.
 The copy-API is located in class ```zdbgl_copy_to_tdc```.
 The report ```zdbgl_copy_globals_to_tdc``` copies global variables from table ```zdbgl_variables``` to the test data container (report ```zdbgl_copy_locals_to_tdc``` is for local variables).

 ## Restrictions ##
-In version 0.0.0 these types are supported:
+These types are currently supported:
 * simple types (like characters, strings, integer)
-* flat structures (complex structures containing components with strings, tables or structures are not supported)
+* flat structures (complex structures containing components with tables or structures are not supported)
 * tables with a flat structure or a simple type as the table line type

 These types are not supported: